Montenegro votes in presidential polls after months of deadlock

 Under the leadership of Djukanovic and his party, Montenegro joined NATO, kick-started the negotiating process for EU membership and moved away from Russia's influence.

-Still, his party's rule was also associated with widespread corruption and links to organised crime, allegations he strongly denies.
+However, his party's rule has been plagued by allegations of widespread corruption and links to organised crime, which Djukanovic strongly denies.

 Since the 2020 parliamentary elections -- which saw DPS's grip on power weaken after taking a beating at the polls -- the country has pivoted from crisis to crisis.

-For many in the country of 620,000 people, the prolonged political dysfunction has left them disillusioned with the upcoming election.
+The prolonged political dysfunction has left many in the country of 620,000 people disillusioned with the upcoming election.

-"For the first time, I will not participate in the elections.
-I am disappointed in the new government, which promised reforms and faster entry into the EU," Anja, a 32-year-old attorney in the capital Podgorica, told AFP, who asked to withhold her surname.
+Bojan, a pensioner who did not want to give his family name, said he would not vote as he was "deeply disappointed" by the choice of candidates.

-"Young people are leaving the country because they have no prospects here."
+Ivan Ivanovic however expects "some changes" but told AFP it remains to be seen "whether they will be good for people ... or will they (politicians) stop at empty promises again, like in every election year".

 © 2023 AFP